Whatsapp Icon

 Acupuncture

 Acupuncture, a key component of traditional Chinese medicine, involves inserting thin needles into specific points on the body.
-Its known for its potential to alleviate various chemotherapy-related symptoms.
-Research suggests that acupuncture may help reduce fatigue, nausea, and pain, making it a favorable option for many cancer patients.
+It's known for its potential to alleviate various chemotherapy-related symptoms.
+Research suggests that acupuncture may help reduce fatigue, nausea, and pain, making it a favourable option for many cancer patients.
 Always consult with your healthcare provider to ensure acupuncture is safe and appropriate for your specific situation.

 Massage Therapy